 The other advantages of these solutions included secure access to apps from anywhere, reduced efforts to patch and upgrade software, better compliance, and better insights into user activity.

-- Barriers to adoption of cloud-based security solutions
+People and processes: Biggest barriers to adoption of cloud-based security solutions

 The report found that the biggest barriers to cloud-based security solutions are people and processes, rather than the technology.